 What is the Ticino region like?

 Switzerland is a country with a huge variety of different landscapes and climates.
 This certainly applies to the Ticino too.
 The main mountain range of the Alps marks the northern border of the Ticino, with the village of Airolo in the Leventina valley (Val Leventina) at 1,141 m as the starting point of the famous Gotthard Pass.
 The peaks are over 3,000 m high here.
-Further south, we'll find the lowest point of Switzerland: Lake Maggiore, just below 200 m.
+Further south, there's lowest point of entire Switzerland: Lake Maggiore, just below 200 m.
 This area has a Mediterranean climate with palm trees, flowers and green mountains up to 2,000-2,500 m.

 What not to miss in the Ticino